bitcoindevkit/coin-select/README.md

 let candidates = vec![
     Candidate {
-        // How many inputs does this candidate represent.
+        // How many inputs does this candidate represents.
 Needed so we can
-        // figure out the weight of the varint that encodes the number of inputs.
+        // figure out the weight of the varint that encodes the number of inputs
         input_count: 1,
         // the value of the input
         value: 1_000_000,
         // the total weight of the input(s).
-This doesn't include
         weight: TR_INPUT_WEIGHT,
         // wether it's a segwit input.
 Needed so we know whether to include the
         // segwit header in total weight calculations.